-- A. The Board recommends the following votes: - FOR each of the director nominees; - FOR the ratification of the Audit Committee's selection of KPMG as the Company's independent registered public accounting firm for 2021; and - FOR the approval of the Second Amendment to the Fourth Amended and Restated Revlon, Inc. Stock Plan.
+- A. The Board recommends the following votes: - FOR each of the director nominees; - FOR the ratification of the Audit Committee's selection of KPMG as the Company's independent registered public accounting firm for 2022; and - FOR the approval of the Fifth Amended and Restated Revlon, Inc. Stock Plan.